Click for information on the following

 - Awards may be given for goods, services or by direct bank transfer

-The Citizens Advice Bureau has published a very useful guide to surviving sanctions please click here to access the guide.
+The Glasgow Advice and Information Network has published a very useful guide to surviving sanctions please click here to access the guide.

-For local information and guidance about how to submit a claim please visit the webpage for the Local Authority in which your patient lives.
+For local information and guidance about how to submit a Scottish Welfare Fund claim please visit the webpage for the Local Authority in which your patient lives.